JeremyBois/Tefnout/README.md

   - `Catch2` - [Version v2.14.3](https://github.com/catchorg/Catch2/releases/tag/v2.13.4)

-After getting the repository all sub-modules must be fetched then follow each specific dependency configuration below:
+After getting the repository all sub-modules must be fetched.
+Then you can follow each specific dependency configuration as described below:
 ```bash
 git submodule update --init --recursive
 ```